-This is when Neven decided to incorporate computer-aided engineering (CAE) into the project, knowing that it would be able to provide precise and clear results that his organization needed in order to move forward with their sanitation project.
+Neven decided to incorporate computer-aided engineering (CAE) into the project, knowing that it would be able to provide precise and clear results that his organization needed in order to move forward with their sanitation project.
 “There are millions of people using this standard design of the latrine but barely any testing has been done, and to our knowledge, none with the precision of a CAE solution.
 Therefore, the benefit of using CAE would not only be changing the design of our own latrine but also providing best-practices to other organizations who are building such sanitation systems,” he said when asked about the benefits he saw in partnering with SimScale.

-- Updating the design of the latrine would improve its effectiveness
+Updating the design of the latrine would improve its effectiveness

-- Increasing the vent pipe diameter of the latrine pipe from 100mm to 150mm would improve the ventilation
+Increasing the vent pipe diameter of the latrine pipe from 100mm to 150mm would improve the ventilation

-Getting to the 5.75x improvement in ventilation
+Getting to the 5.75x Improvement in Ventilation

 The next step was defining the average and maximum wind speed in the specific area of Ethiopia where the latrines were planned to be built.
 Neven provided us with the GPS coordinates of the area.
 Using the data reported by the Windfinder, Diego estimated that we should focus on the freestream wind speed of 4m/s (as an average for the region throughout the year) and 6m/s (as a maximum wind speed reported for the region) when running the simulation.

-We were ready to test the second hypothesis: Increasing the vent pipe diameter of the latrine pipe from 100mm to 150mm would improve the ventilation.
+We were now ready to test the second hypothesis: Increasing the vent pipe diameter of the latrine pipe from 100mm to 150mm would improve the ventilation.

 For a new latrine design with a pipe diameter of 100mm for a wind speed of 4m/s

-- For a new latrine design with a pipe diameter of 150mm for a wind speed of 4m/s
+For a new latrine design with a pipe diameter of 150mm for a wind speed of 4m/s

-- For a new latrine design with a pipe diameter of 100mm for a wind speed of 6m/s
+For a new latrine design with a pipe diameter of 100mm for a wind speed of 6m/s

-- For a new latrine design with a pipe diameter of 150mm for a wind speed of 6m/s
+For a new latrine design with a pipe diameter of 150mm for a wind speed of 6m/s

-Comparison of the improvement in the flow showed that the new latrine design combined with the 150mm pipe would improve the ACH values by a factor of 5.75x when compared to the standard design.
+A comparison of the improvement in the flow showed that the new latrine design combined with the 150mm pipe would improve the ACH values by a factor of 5.75x when compared to the standard design.
 More flow would mean better ventilation, a reduction in odors inside the latrine, and more flies being pushed through the drop hole and up the pipe into the fly screen.